-Resources: Time to review past meetings, MSAB members to confirm and verify intent of goals, MSAB members to assist with the development of measureable objectives.
+Resources: Time to review past meetings, MSAB members to confirm and verify intent of existing goals and objectives, MSAB members to assist in the development of additional goals and objectives, MSAB members to assist with the development of measureable objectives and performance metrics.

-Relation to other tasks: Defining goals and objectives is critical to developing useful performance metrics (Task 1), determining applicable management procedures (Task 4), and identifying the complexity needed in the operating model (Task 3 and Task 7).
+Relation to other tasks: Defining goals and objectives is critical to developing useful performance metrics (Task 2), determining applicable management procedures (Task 3), and identifying the complexity needed in the operating model (Task 6).